Aces & Eights

 Disclaimer: I don't own Naruto.

-World: Schadenfreude - Aces & Eights - Zero Hour.
+World: Sequel to Schadenfreude, prequel to Zero Hour.
 Begins when Orochimaru leaves Akatsuki.
 Concurrent with Nepenthe, but can be read separately.

 Even Itachi's heavy Akatsuki coat could not keep back the rain's dark chill.
 It was a typical summer night in Amegakure, warm and misty, and still Itachi shivered.
 Sasori stood a distance away, the last dregs of his maniacal laughter finally, mercifully, dying down.
 Itachi had come here to exact justice, not witness its utter depravity.